 Controversy surrounded the Wolff Olins design for London 2012.
 Apart from the aggressive angular pseudo-graffiti styling this logo stood out for me as one which broke many established design rules - not least of which by allowing sponsors to change its colour to suit their own brand guidelines.
 Almost an anti-design identity and therefore appropriately punk and anti-authoritarian for London.
 Like it or loathe it - it caught people's attention.

 Designed by the Brazilian agency Tatil, Rio 2016's logo was both brilliantly sophisticated and childlike in my mind.
 Celebrating togetherness with three figures holding hands, it also cleverly made a silhouette of Sugar Loaf Mountain.
 Having said all that, once you tell people that both the Olympic and Parlaympic logos both remind you of a baby's dummy; it's hard to un-see that comparison...

-And so, Tokyo 2020... pictured here next to their Paralympic logo.
+Tokyo 2020... pictured here next to their Paralympic logo.
 Whilst the main logo looks symmetrical at first glance, it isn't but employs rotational symmetry in its chequered blue pattern.
 I am a real fan of Asao Tokolo's geometry and single colour usage for this logo and can't wait to see its implemenation at the games.
 One day maybe I will visit Japan for more design inspiration but in the meantime, one can but dream...